Coach Young Athletes to Pass a Relay Baton in 4 Simple Steps

 Activity 1 – Relay Zone Racing:

 With athletes again working in pairs they decide who will be the incoming and outgoing runners.
-The outgoing runners can stand anywhere inside the 20m changeover zone (or acceleration zone if you are using one – as per a relay race), however all incoming runners must all begin running from the same point back from the changeover/acceleration zone (e.g. 20m).
+The outgoing runners can stand anywhere inside the 30m changeover zone, however all incoming runners must all begin running from the same point back from the changeover zone (e.g. 20m).
 Each incoming runner carries a baton.

 Activity 2 – Relay “World” Record